Keyboard Offsite Rig for stage and studio sessions

 Security covers are used to prevent unauthorized access (believe me it does happen).

-The Racks of the System
+The System

 Over the years of performing various genres in clubs and studios, I have abstracted the minimum ideal keyboard setup into the following: